n-hop/oasis/bats/README.md

   -t protocol-performance-comparison.yaml
 ```

-For the usage of Oasis, please refer to the [Get Started](../docs/get-started.md).
+For usage instructions for Oasis, please refer to the [Get Started](../docs/get-started.md).